 There’s an important point here that often gets buried along with the multitude of laundry loads and mealtime plans.
 While moms and dads of multiples help fill their children’s social calendars, their own needs can take a very distant back seat.
 “I had no outside hobbies or activities for the first three years,” says Walker, who at least had lots of visits from friends and family.
 “We appreciated the gift of time and normal conversation.”

 Haddon suggests parents think about making time for themselves as planning for their future.
 “Treat yourself like a savings account.
 If you’re constantly taking out, then you’ll have no money left.
 But when you put some savings in there, you’ll feel better.”

-Because of the isolation that plagues families of multiples like piles of dirty dishes, organizations, such as the Twins, Triplets & More Association of Calgary, play host to inexpensive playgroups, coffee nights, annual picnics and other events to help parents stay connected.
+Because of the isolation that plagues families of multiples, like piles of dirty dishes, organizations, such as the Twins, Triplets & More Association of Calgary, play host to inexpensive playgroups, coffee nights, annual picnics and other events to help parents stay connected.
 “We get out and support one another,” says Kostiuk.

-That support is essential, especially in a partner.
+That support is essential, especially for a partner.
 Says MacDougall: “For the first time in five years after kids, my husband and I went away on a cruise with each other.
 I found out I still like my husband.”
 In turn, she says, a better partnership makes them better parents.

 “Now I look at the kids in pictures and say, ‘Wow, how did we do that?’” says MacDougall.
-“With every year and every phase, there are milestones and it gets better.
+“With every year and every phase, there are milestones, and it gets better.
 No one can say enough that raising multiples is a challenge, but I love every minute of it.”